hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 ### For helpers

-The goal for helpers is to maximize the amount of screen space for things they would need access to to help students.
+The goal for helpers is to maximise the amount of screen space for things they would need access to, to help students.

 1. Instructor video (e.g., Zoom meeting video)
 2. Workshop chat (e.g., Zoom group chat)